kbrgl/wayfer/README.md

 # Usage

-1. Drag a file to the Conifer window (you can also double click the window)
+1. Drag a file to the Wayfer window (you can also double click the window)
 2. Scan the QR code

 QRs can be scanned using the built-in camera app (iOS) or using a QR scanner app (Android)